 Q. I have started taking aloe vera gel capsules.
 My blood sugar has dropped from 220 down to 120.
 I think that’s something worth reporting.
 Have you ever heard of such a reaction?

-A. Aloe vera gel from the inner part of the leaf has been shown to lower blood glucose.
+A. Aloe vera gel can lower blood glucose.
 In one randomized double-blind, placebo-controlled trial, aloe vera gel lowered blood sugar, HbA1C and cholesterol significantly (Planta Medica, March, 2012).
 HbA1c is a longer-term measure of blood sugar control, so this finding is encouraging.

 Anyone who wants to try this should stick with aloe vera gel capsules.
-Aloe vera leaves also contain a latex compound that is a powerful laxative.
+The inner part of the leaves contain the gel.
+However, the leaves also contain a latex compound that is a powerful laxative.
 This may be found in some aloe vera juices and could cause severe diarrhea.

 Other Natural Products That Lower Blood Sugar: